-Through Building the Kingdom, we explore the big questions of purpose and meaning that arise throughout the Liturgical year, and then create lessons and events which engage students with the skills needed to be agents for a Spirit fuelled transformation of society.
+Through Building the Kingdom, we explore the big questions of purpose and meaning that arise throughout the Liturgical year, and then create lessons and events which engage students with the skills needed to be agents for a Spirit-fuelled transformation of society.
 Children at Holy Family are being formed to be the 'leaders of tomorrow' and they will leave here with a greater sense that they can make a difference, as highlighted in our September 2022 OFSTED report which says 'The curriculum helps pupils become well-rounded young people who have the skills to make a difference to the world as they grow older.
 They have a strong awareness of equality, respect for others and their stewardship of the world.'

-We work with Sister Judith Russi SSMN to consider approaches that will promote critical and higher order thinking skills across the curriculum.
-We have developed a wide range of creative strategies for moving learning into action, faith in action; with the result being students developing their advocacy skills for change for those in the greatest need in society.
+We have worked with Sister Judith Russi SSMN and the Educarem team to consider approaches that will promote critical and higher order thinking skills across the curriculum.
+We have developed a wide range of creative strategies to develop our children's skills to be advocates for change for those in the greatest need in society.

-We work with other schools who are a part of the programme and share our practice at each event, sharing ideas and forming a professional network.
+We work with other schools who are a part of the programme and share our practice at different events, sharing ideas and forming a professional network.

 For more information, please visit: https://educarem.org.uk/building-the-kingdom/

-A Foundation Governor’s overview of how the Building the Kingdom programme can enhance a child’s learning experience and transform a school in under two years.
+A Foundation Governor’s overview of how the Building the Kingdom programme can enhance a child’s learning experience and transform a school.

 How can our school differentiate itself from any other excellent school?
 How can we make the learning experience at Holy Family extra special for both the children and its staff?
 How can we enrich the lives of our children, not just for today, but for the rest of their lives?
 How can our children delve deeper into their learning and ask more searching questions?
 Can the children relate their faith to their daily lives?

-For the last two years, Holy Family has embraced the “Building the Kingdom” a programme based on Catholic social teaching.
-This new approach has enriched the curriculum, has complimented the existing RE scheme of work and is providing the best possible Catholic Education for our children.
+For the last four years, Holy Family has embraced the “Building the Kingdom”, a programme based on Catholic social teaching.
+This new approach has enriched the curriculum, has complimented the existing RE scheme of work and is providing the best possible Catholic education for our children.

-The scheme delivers three levels of learning and Holy Family is currently working within level two.
+The scheme delivers three levels of learning and Holy Family is currently working within level three.

 Building the Kingdom has given the children ownership of their faith.
 It enables the children to be stewards of the earth and activists of faith.
 Every child in our school knows that they are empowered to make a difference not only to their own lives but to the lives of others locally, nationally and internationally.